 In 2015, the voting for The Fielding Bible Awards was the most decisive in the ten-year history of voting.
 The twelve-person voting panel was unanimous on three different positions and only one position was as close as four points separating first and second place.
 At one of the unanimous positions, Kevin Kiermaier made things easy for the judges.
 Playing center field for the Tampa Bay Rays, Kiermaier established a new record for the most Defensive Runs Saved in one season by a single player ever recorded (42).

-In 2014, eight of the ten winners of The Fielding Bible Award were also the MLB leader in Defensive Runs Saved.
-The other two came in second.
-So it is now clear that today's baseball experts trust and rely on the fact that the new defensive metrics can truly measure defense.
+Every one of the ten winners of The Fielding Bible Award this year was also either the outright MLB leader in Defensive Runs Saved for his position or was tied for the lead.
+This proves that today's baseball experts trust and rely on the fact that the new defensive metrics can truly measure defense.

 Four players were repeat award winners this year.
 The expert panel rewarded Atlanta's Andrelton Simmons with his third unanimous Fielding Bible Award in a row at shortstop.
 Former teammate Jason Heyward, who patrolled right field for the St. Louis Cardinals, won his third award in four years.
 Dallas Keuchel of the Houston Astros won his second in a row as a pitcher, and Arizona's first baseman Paul Goldschmidt won his second in the last three years.

 There were six first time winners: catcher Buster Posey (San Francisco), second baseman Ian Kinsler (Detroit), third baseman Nolan Arenado (Colorado), left fielder Starling Marte (Pittsburgh), center fielder Kevin Kiermaier (Tampa Bay), and multi-position player Ender Inciarte (Arizona).
 For the second year, the Fielding Bible Awards recognized a player who played great defense at several different positions.